ManuGithubSteam/LinJarK/README.md

 Trouble ?
 ==========

-Please open a "Issue" here on github with a description waht went wrong!
-Thanks
+Please open a "Issue" here on github with a description what went wrong!
+Thanks.

 Want to help !?